Luminosaa/Virtualization-Cold-Migration/lab_1/INSTRUCTIONS.md

 $ cd lab_1/vm_src
 $ make all && make run
 ```
-You should have this output
+You should have this output:
 ```bash
 6
 KVM_EXIT_HLT